FNNDSC/pman/README.rst

 pman
 ====

-Most simply, ``pman`` is given with some string that describes a program to run on an underlying system shell.
+Most simply, ``pman`` manages processes, i.e. programs or applications that are run by an underlying system.
+For the most part, these processes are command line applications (i.e. have no GUI) and usually do not interact really with a user at all.
+The purpose of ``pman`` is to provide other software agents the ability to execute processes via ``http`` and then be able to respond to these agents when queried about the process.
+In the simplest case, ``pman`` is given some string text that is the command line of the program to run on an underlying system shell.
 This program is executed, and ``pman`` can then be asked for information about this process.
 Some of the queries that ``pman`` can address are

 - *state*: Is job <XYZ> still running?
 - *result*: What is the stdout (or stderr) from job <XYZ>?